Next-generation Python interface to the HepMC high-energy physics event record API

 The original pyhepmc package is not easy to install.
 It uses SWIG to create the bindings, which has to be installed separately.
 It also requires you to install the C++ library HepMC separately.
 When you try a pip-install, it will in general not work out-of-the-box.
 Instead you will get intimidating error messages, which are difficult to decipher.

-pyhepmc-ng is actively developed
+pyhepmc-ng is actively developed and maintained